Honey Jinjunmei Black Tea (Updated June 2025)

 Origin: Wuyi Mountain, China

-Notes: Honey, Fresh Baked Cookies, Vanilla, Milk Chocolate
+Notes: Honey, Maple Syrup, Milk Chocolate

 All products shipped from Las Vegas, Nevada, USA.